 Select the type of alert index to show in the Values table.
-Options in this drop-down menu are populated by the type of alert selected, which are determined by the Package installed.
-For example, with the EMS Monitor package the following Index Types are available:
+Options in this drop-down menu are populated by the type of alert selected, which are determined by the CI Type.
+For example, the EMS Monitor has the following Index Types: